The Fall of Faust is the fall of the artist, the fall of the man who

 art and science, respecting the dignity and the essential existence of

 these entities.
 VII.
 Aberration is borne out of the effects and accidents of the

 species (nature) including mankind.
 Aberrations are none the less

+necessary.
 VIII.
-Art and science intrinsically harbour a force of rebellion
+Art and science intrinsically harbor a force of rebellion

 when man commands them without ‘knowing’ them.
 This becomes a